geerteltink/geert.elt.ink/cksx00h1z0ohxn1s12ybvhzqb.md

 ## Configure Docker in PhpStorm

-Next Docker is configured in PhpStorm.
+Next, Docker is configured in PhpStorm.
 This is done at `File -> Settings -> Build, Execution, Deployment -> Docker`.
 Click the green + and add these details:

 - Name: `Docker`
 - Connect to Docker daemon with: `TCP socket`